guochenmeinian/guochenmeinian.github.io/content/blogs/circle_of_fifths/index.md

 ### Examining Songs:
 "While My Guitar Gently Weeps" by The Beatles: Within the A minor framework, it gracefully integrates chords from the relative C major, enriching its harmonic fabric.

-"Autumn Leaves": A showcase of the Circle, this jazz staple meanders through II-V-I sequences, emphasizing key relationships.
+"Autumn Leaves": A showcase of the Circle; In "Autumn Leaves," the II-V-I in C Major plays out as: Treat G (V of C) as a reference point.
+Its fifth is Dm.
+Within C Major, this sequence becomes Dm (II), G (V), and C (I).

 Conclusion
 Understanding music theory unveils a landscape of endless possibilities.
 The Circle of Fifths and the concept of relative major/minor are tools, not rules.
 They inspire creators to experiment while ensuring harmonic coherence, letting music resonate deeply with listeners.